neo3587/dupmn/README.md

 - [`dupmn update`](https://github.com/neo3587/dupmn/wiki/Commands#dupmn-update) : Checks the last version of the script and updates it if necessary.

 *Note: `<parameter>` means required, `[parameter]` means optional.*
-*Note 2: Check the [Commands Page](https://github.com/neo3587/dupmn/wiki/Commands#dupmn-update) to get a extended info and usage examples of each command.*
+*Note 2: Check the [Commands Page](https://github.com/neo3587/dupmn/wiki/Commands#dupmn-update) for extended info and usage examples of each command.*

 # <a name ="usage-example"></a> Usage example